Katherine Clifton, 2nd Baroness Clifton: First marriage

 In 1624 his brother, 2nd Duke, died without legitimate heirs, her husband became Duke of Lennox and she became duchess.
 However, his ducal reign lasted less than a year.
 He died on 30 July 1624 and was succeeded by their eldest son James.

 Father's death and succession

 In 1618, when she was about 26, her father died committing suicide from "ennui".
 Being her father's only surviving child, she inherited her father's title and thus became Baroness Clifton in her own right (suo jure).

 Second marriage

-In about 1627 she remarried taking as her second husband, The 2nd Earl of Abercorn.
+In about 1627 she married James Hamilton, 2nd Earl of Abercorn.

-Catherine and James had three children:
+Katherine and James had three children: